Kimono (band): 2001–2003: Formation and "mineur-aggressif"

-kimono formed in 2001 in Reykjavik, Iceland, after the breakup of a post-rock instrumental band called Kaktus.
-Alison, who is Canadian, had moved to Iceland in the winter of 1999 and joined the band after answering an advertisement posted in Hljómalind, a now-closed independent record store in downtown Reykjavik that was a popular hangout for local bands.
+kimono formed in 2001 in Reykjavík, Iceland, after the breakup of a post-rock instrumental band called Kaktus.
+Alison, who is Canadian, had moved to Iceland in the winter of 1999 and joined the band after answering an advertisement posted in Hljómalind, a now-closed independent record store in downtown Reykjavík that was a popular hangout for local bands.
 Some of the members of Kaktus continued in kimono including guitarist Blöndal, drummer Thráinn Óskarsson and bassist Halldór Ragnarsson.

 Óskarsson left the band in 2003 to concentrate on his other musical project, Hudson Wayne, and was replaced by Kjartan Bragi Bjarnason (also of Seabear).
 The band recorded their first record, mineur-aggressif, with Óskarsson playing drums, but mixed the album with Bjarnason.
 The recordings for the album were started in Studio Geimsteinn, the home studio of Icelandic bass player Rúnar Júliusson.
 The band then worked further on the record with Curver, an Icelandic record producer who has worked most recently with Ghostigital and with Björk on her Biophilia multimedia project.
 Curver was assisted in the recording of the album by Birgir Örn Steinarsson of the Icelandic rock band Maus who is also titled co-producer.
-Recordings were finished in Maus's practice space and mixed in Curver's Studio Rusl in downtown Reykjavik.
+Recordings were finished in Maus's practice space and mixed in Curver's Studio Rusl in downtown Reykjavík.

 The album cover contains artwork by Hugleikur Dagsson, an Icelandic comic book artist.
 Each drawing in the album artwork corresponded to a song on the album.
 The album is being reissued by the band's own label, Terra Firma, in 2014.

 mineur-aggressif was released by Bad Taste, an Icelandic independent record label owned by members of the Sugarcubes, which has been in operation since 1986.
 The album received positive reviews in the Icelandic press and the band was nominated for an Icelandic music award as Best Newcomer, but received little notice outside of Iceland.